The police can stop and question or search children but there are strict rules the police must follow.

 - what they’re doing?

 - why they’re in an area and/or where they’re going?

-However, the person doesn’t have to answer any questions the police officer asks them.
+The person doesn’t have to answer any questions the police officer asks them.
 This is called stop and account.
 There is no age restriction on who the police can ask to stop and account.

 Stop and Search

 A police officer has powers to stop and search someone if they have ‘reasonable grounds’ to suspect they’re carrying: